ulopezc/ulopezc.github.io/_projects/2_project.md

     Our Dimensional model
 </div>

-    After gathering all the information, we sent our tables to Tableu to analyze and we created several Dashboards with important data that the Museum would like to know in order to be more appealing to the public
+    After collecting all the necessary data, we exported our tables to Tableau for analysis and created several dashboards to display crucial information that the Museum management would find useful in order to improve their appeal to the public.

  <div class="row">
     <div class="col-sm mt-3 mt-md-0">